aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 ## How to get started with AWS IoT Device SDK for JavaScript v2

 There're differences between the v1 SDK and the v2 SDK.
 This section describes the changes you need to apply to your project with the v1 SDK to start using the v2 SDK.
-For more information about MQTT 5, visit [MQTT 5 User Guide](https://github.com/awslabs/aws-crt-nodejs/blob/main/MQTT5-UserGuide.md).
+For more information about MQTT5, visit [MQTT5 User Guide](https://github.com/awslabs/aws-crt-nodejs/blob/main/MQTT5-UserGuide.md).

 ### Package name change